jnguyening/SEAIQHRD_Model_MATLAB/README.md

 - Analysis of epidemic scenarios and simulations.
 - Conclusions and discussions based on the analysis.

-The "MATLAB" docx contains the MATLAB code for the SEAIQHRD Model as well and instructions on how to run it properly.
+The "MATLAB" docx contains the MATLAB code for the SEAIQHRD Model as well as instructions on how to run it properly.